Nenniana/Attribute-Game-System/README.md

      - **More**: Applies a final multiplier after all other calculations (e.g., total value * 2).

 ### 2. **Attribute Sets**
-   - **Sets**: A group of related attributes with a base attribute and its enhanced modifiers.
-Developers can define how these attributes are calculated using a custom **Calculation Group**, which organizes the order in which modifiers are applied:
+   - **Sets**: A group of related attributes with a base attribute and its enhance modifiers.
+Developers can define how these attributes are calculated using custom **Calculation Groups**, which defines the order in which modifiers are applied:
      - Base calculation
      - Additive modifiers
      - Increased multipliers